 Harvesting and processing honey and other hive products

 A field day to work with the bees (Date TBD)

 Saturday equipment work day (Date TBD)

 January 13, 2020 7:00 pm – 9:00 pm Surry County Cooperative Extension Office [ map ]

 Dwight Seal, the Pesticide Division Western Field Team Manager at the NC Dept. of Agriculture & Consumer Services will be joining us to discuss the effects of about 25 pesticides.
 This is a great opportunity to learn and get your questions answered.

 Some useful links from the NC Dept. of Agriculture and Consumer Services site:

 November 11, 2019 7:00 pm – 9:00 pm NC Farm Bureau Insurance Office, Downstairs [ map ]

-Join us as we work out the details of establishing a bee yard at Surry Community College where we will raise NC queens.
+Join us as we work out the details of establishing a bee yard where we will raise NC queens.
 The first year we will be establishing the bee yard — growing lots of bees so we have strong hives to support queen rearing which will begin in year two.